Jacob12138xieyuan/CS5228-car-price-prediction/README.md

 1. Explore different data mining methods based on the previously processed data results, train_processed.csv and test_processed.csv（from xieyuan_preprocessing.ipynb）, and analyze the outcomes.
 2. Implement a method for calculating prices based on variable relationships and analyze the results.
 3. Read in the results from a well-performing version of the tree model, submission.csv, and combine it with the above calculation method for prediction.

+Tree_model.py
+1. Data cleaning and handle the missing value.
+2. Random forest and Gradient Boosting Tree.
+3. Experiment on hypremater.